jquery/contribute.jquery.org/pages/web-sites.md

 To create a tag, use `npm version [major | minor | patch]`.

-Afterwards, make sure to push both version change commit and the tag to the main jQuery repo.
+Afterwards, make sure to push both version change commit and the tag:

-<div class="warning">You'll want to check your remote setup using <code>git remote -v</code> and check which remote is used for the main jQuery repo.</div>

-If `upstream` is the remote you use for that, type:
 `git push --tags upstream master`

-If you use `origin` for the main jQuery repo, replace `upstream` with `origin` in the command above.
+<div class="warning">The example above uses `upstream` for the repo in the jQuery organization on GitHub.
+Use <code>git remote -v</code> to ensure that you're pushing to the correct remote repo.
+For example, if you use <code>orgin</code> for the repo in the jQuery organization, replace <code>upstream</code> with <code>origin</code>.</div>

  ---